 GROWING OUR REACH

-Visit our Facebook page for week to week updates!
+Visit our Facebook page for our programme updates!

 *FSC = Family Service Centre

-Care Corner Family Service Centre (Queenstown) was our pioneer ELP site and have been a great partner since 2014.
+Care Corner Family Service Centre (Queenstown) was our pioneer ELP site and were wonderful partners from 2014 – 2016.
 In 2017, ELP was launched in 4 centres – Prison Fellowship Singapore‘s Care Club sites, Beyond Social Services‘ Healthy Start Child Development Centre and Singapore Anglican Community Services‘ Family Care Centre, a Shelter for homeless women and children.
 We learnt about the different types of charities in Singapore we could partner with, and how we could try to expand the ELP’s reach sustainably.
 We refined our training sessions, streamlined Literacy and Numeracy teaching tools, and put in place structure and processes for each site.
 A pilot Mother’s English Literacy Programme was also trialed at the shelter.

-In 2018 and 2019, 3 charities (Beyond Social Services, FaithActs and Prison Fellowship Singapore) are running ELP, across 4 sites.
-We are also piloting a more advanced programme (ELP+) in partnership with FaithActs and New Town Primary School to support students in Primary 2.
+In 2018 and 2019, 3 charities (Beyond Social Services, FaithActs and Prison Fellowship Singapore) ran ELP, across 4 sites.
+We also piloted a more advanced programme (ELP+) in partnership with FaithActs and New Town Primary School to support students in Primary 2.